 One day I worked at the evacuation center scrubbing tubs and stoking a fire that would heat the water.
 It was an all day job and very hot having to be near the fire.
 In some ways I felt like the job was not as interesting as the other jobs I had done, but it was rewarding.
 As we were preparing to leave for the day a single old woman came from the shelter and said something like, “It’s so hot today!
 Thank you for heating the water”, as she made her way to the bath, the first person to use it that day.
 That was enough to make it worth it, but many other people came forward to thank us for our work.
 Old women brought snacks and tea, people thanked us and waved from passing cars, many other Japanese volunteers shook our hands and I even got one hug which is fairly unusual for a Japanese person.

 On my final day I worked with a road crew cleaning out water tunnels and clearing debris from roads and sidewalks.
 Shortly after arriving a bus load of Japanese volunteers pulled up and started doing the same work a little further on up the street.
 My crew leader then told me to go work with them since I could speak Japanese.
-Most of the rest of the day I spent with them and it was nice to make that connection, to tell them who we were and why we were there, but also to be able to serve as a bridge between my team leader and their team leader so they could share ideas and work together.
-At the end of the day as the Japanese group was leaving they started to call my name and we came together for a group photo (4).
-It was intensely satisfying.
+I learned that they had come all the way from Shikoku, about 1000km away.
+Most of the rest of the day I spent with them joking around and getting dirty.
+It was nice to make that connection, to tell them who we were and why we were there, but also to be able to serve as a bridge between my team leader and their team leader so they could share ideas and work together.
+At the end of the day as the Japanese group was leaving they started to call my name (Kebin!Kebin!shashin!) and we came together for a group photo (4).

-In the early evening on Friday I started to drive out of Ofunato to meet my father in law in Minami-soma.
-There I would spend one more day volunteering with him cleaning and drying photographs.
+In the early evening on Friday I packed up my bags and started to drive out of Ofunato to meet my father in law in Minami-soma.
+Unfortunately there would be no tearful last dinner speech from me, but I shook a few hands and was out the door.
+In Minami-soma I would spend one more day volunteering with my dad, cleaning and drying photographs.
 As I drove out of town I spotted a sign on a building (photo 5).
 It reads, “Disaster comes when you forget.”
-Then there is a line marking the height of the wave from an earthquake that occurred in Chile, but sent waves to Ofunato.
+Then there is a line marking the height of the wave that came to Ofunato from an earthquake that occurred in Chile, but sent waves to Ofunato.
 If you take a look at the building you can see that the damage from this most recent tsunami is more than twice that height.

 You see, this is not the first time that Ofunato has been hit by a tsunami in recent history, not even the second if you go back a bit further.
 This is the third time that the town has been hit and destroyed.
+While working at cutting wood and stoking the first at the shelter I found an old stone in a park with the warning inscribed about tsunamis.
+The year was too old to be the latest or even the second most recent wave.
+The inscription was more than 100 years old, telling people to be aware of the waves from the ocean.
 Yet the people pick up and start over again.

 4 comments: